ChileMathAcc/multinational-retail-data-centralisation578/README.md

 ## Project Decription

 This project aims to produce a RDB system that stores company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.

+It loads in data from an AWS RDB then cleans that data.

 In addition queries will be made against this centralised database to get up-to-date metrics for the business.